 Palmetto State Park takes its name from the dwarf palmettos that can be found all over the area.
 These plants are extremely hardy and can grow even in the most deficient soil.
 With temperatures ranging on the warmer side during the day and the cooler side at night, it’s best to take a jacket with you just in case you might feel chilly once the sun goes down.
 While a campfire may warm you up, you can never be too cautious.
 Remember to bring binoculars as there are over 200 species of birds that call Palmetto State Park home throughout the year and a wide variety of plant life that lives high in the trees.
 When you visit Palmetto State Park in your RV, you’ll be guaranteed to see something new and exciting each time you visit.

 Transportation in Palmetto State Park

 Located 10 miles northwest of Gonzales and close to I-10, the park is easy to access.
-Be mindful not to enter through the back door of the park because it will be harder to navigate with your rig or trailer.
-Just look out for Park Road 11 and you will see that you are on the right track.
+RVers with larger rigs will not encounter any height restrictions along the way to the park.
+Be mindful not to enter through the back entrance to the park because it will be harder to navigate with your rig or trailer.
+Just look out for Park Road 11, and you will see that you are on the right track.
 The roads through the park are well paved, but be cautious when it has rained a lot.
 The San Marcos River may cause flooding in some parts of the park.
 Palmetto State Park is located close to Luling City, so you are able to get little things like groceries and toiletries that you may have forgotten to pack for your weekend getaway.